 Trick 2: the water cooler does not stop

 To ensure normal operation of the laser equipment, it is important to maintain an ambient temperature of 5℃ or higher.

 In situations where the ambient temperature cannot be maintained at or above 5℃, it is recommended to keep the laser water tank operating at all times.
 The water tank’s constant temperature system will help maintain the temperature of the laser waterway system at the set temperature of the tank.

 Note: in case of power failure, it shall be found in time.

 Trick 3: selection of antifreeze

-Fill the water tank with Antifrogen N (ethylene glycol) antifreeze in the proportion of 3:7 (3 is antifreeze and 7 is water).
+To fill the water tank with Antifrogen N (ethylene glycol) antifreeze, use a mixture in the proportion of 3:7 (3 parts antifreeze and 7 parts water).

 Once the antifreeze is added, it can resist temperatures as low as -20℃ without freezing.
 However, it’s important to note that antifreeze is somewhat corrosive.
 Therefore, it’s recommended that you clean the entire water circuit and replace it with normal cooling water after the winter season.